heroku/terraform-provider-heroku/website/docs/r/space.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the space.
 * `organization` - (Required) The name of the organization which will own the space.
+This is now referred to as "teams" within Heroku documentation.
 * `cidr` - (Optional) The RFC-1918 CIDR the Private Space will use.
 It must be a /16 in 10.0.0.0/8, 172.16.0.0/12 or 192.168.0.0/16
 * `data_cidr` - (Optional) The RFC-1918 CIDR that the Private Space will use for the Heroku-managed peering connection that’s automatically created when using Heroku Data add-ons.
 It must be between a /16 and a /20
 * `region` - (Optional) The region that the space should be created in.